If you are considering starting a campaign to rebuild, use this guide for support. As always, the GoFundMe team is also here to help, 24/7.

 Making a withdrawal will not affect your GoFundMe.
 The total raised on the campaign will remain as is, and you can still accept donations (your GoFundMe will not automatically end until you choose to deactivate it).
 You only have to request a withdrawal once.
 Once you set-up your first withdrawal, donations will automatically be sent to you as they come in.

 Pro Tip: Double check your banking information with your bank before submitting it!
 If you enter bank information incorrectly, it can delay your withdrawal.

 If you do not have access to a computer, you can download our app to easily manage and share your campaign with your loved ones.
 See: Top 9 Ways to Share From Your Phone

-Note: Managing a campaign will require access to internet, a phone and a withdrawal method (cheque or bank).
-We understand that the devastation caused by the hurricanes have left many without basic necessities, not to mention computers or technology.
-If you do not have access to these materials and need assistance, we urge you to ask a friend, family member or colleague to create a campaign on your behalf, or contact local relief organisations.
+Note: Managing a campaign will require access to the internet, a phone and a withdrawal method (cheque or bank transfer).
+We understand that the devastation caused by the crisis has left many out of basic necessities, not to mention computers or technology.
+If you do not have access to these materials and need assistance, we urge you to ask a friend, family member or colleague to create a campaign on your behalf, or get in touch with local relief organisations.